keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-19-lambdas-are-better-than-procs.md

 There are many resources available that explain lambdas and procs (1), and I will assume you know at least a little about them.

-Here are some important points:
+Before we look at some examples, here are some characteristics of lambdas and procs:

 * a `Proc` instance can be either lambda or a proc (2)
 * all `lambda`s are `Proc`s